Light-HD/jetsonmitrccar/README.md

 ## Open Issues
  1. For VESC We applied Encoder that we can read it from VESC Firmware.
 To more accurate speed readings, ıt should also be implemented for ROS.
 Note that Vesc only reads encoder as rotor position.
-Therefore, two there exists two steps add postion reading to VESC_Driver node Convert it into speed.
+Therefore, two there exists two steps add position reading to VESC_Driver node Convert it into speed.

- 2. Motor controller for six wheeled platform' motor contreller node (serial_6w) needs a launch file to easily change parameters especially USB device name.
+ 2. Motor controller for six wheeled platform' motor controller node (serial_6w) needs a launch file to easily change parameters especially USB device name.

  3. 6 Wheeled platform's encoder readings is not that reliable.
 For now we are using rf2o node for odometry.
 Wheel odometry data my be improved lasoftware_integration
      Integration repository for all relevant software pieces/submodules.

  4. 6 Wheeled platform's one motor has damaged.
-I should be changed.
+It should be changed.
 Please check the issue .

  5. This project normally runs on Nvidia jetsonTX2 PCs on the cars (already installed).
      If you would like to run some of the packages on your PC, please refer to the Build section.